librato/api-docs/source/includes/_metrics.md

 A `202` will be issued when the metric set is large enough that it cannot be operated on immediately.
 In those cases a `Location`: response header will be included which identifies a [Job resource](#jobs) which can be monitored to determine when the operation is complete and if it has been successful.

-**NOTE**: If you have attempted to DELETE a metric but it is still in your metric list, ensure that you are not continuing to submit measurements to the metric you are trying to delete.
+<aside class="notice">If you have attempted to DELETE a metric but it is still in your metric list, ensure that you are not continuing to submit measurements to the metric you are trying to delete.</aside>

 ## Delete Metric by Name